Meteor-Community-Packages/meteor-autoform/README.md

 a schema defined and is in the `window` namespace.
 * `schema`: Required if `collection` is not set.
-This schema will be used to generate and validate the form prior to submission, so you can specify this along with a `collection` if you want to use a slightly different schema for the form than the one your collection uses.
-However, the final object will still have to pass validation when `insert` or `update` is called on the collection.
+This schema will be used to generate and validate the form prior to submission, so you can specify this along with a `collection` if you want to use a schema that is slightly different from the one your collection uses.
+However, the final object will still have to pass validation against the collection schema.
 Set to one of the following:
     * The name of a helper function (no quotation marks) that returns an instance of `SimpleSchema`.
     * The name (in quotation marks) of a `SimpleSchema` instance that is in